North Carolina

 North Carolina Data Privacy Laws: Consumer Rights & Protections (2026)

-This guide covers every major North Carolina data privacy statute currently in effect, the proposed comprehensive privacy legislation, your rights as a consumer or resident, what obligations businesses must meet, and the penalties for noncompliance.
+This guide covers every major North Carolina data privacy statute in force, the status of pending comprehensive privacy legislation, what rights North Carolina residents currently hold, what obligations businesses must meet, and how the Attorney General enforces these laws.

 Overview of North Carolina's Data Privacy Framework

-Unlike states such as California, Virginia, and Colorado that have enacted comprehensive consumer data privacy laws, North Carolina relies on a patchwork of targeted statutes to protect personal information.
-The most significant of these is the Identity Theft Protection Act (N.C.
+The most significant of these statutes is the Identity Theft Protection Act (N.C.
 Gen. Stat.
-Chapter 75, Article 2A), which was enacted in 2005 and remains the cornerstone of the state's data protection framework.
+Chapter 75, Article 2A), enacted in 2005 and last substantively amended in 2021.
+It remains the cornerstone of the state's data protection framework.

-The North Carolina Department of Information Technology (NCDIT) maintains the state's privacy program and adopted the Fair Information Practice Principles (FIPPs) in 2022 as a framework guiding how state agencies collect, use, and protect personal information.
+The North Carolina Department of Information Technology (NCDIT) maintains the state's privacy program and has adopted the Fair Information Practice Principles (FIPPs) as a framework guiding how state agencies collect, use, and protect personal information.
+The Office of Privacy and Data Protection within NCDIT provides guidance, model policies, and technical assistance to state agencies.

 Identity Theft Protection Act (N.C.
 Gen. Stat.
 75-60 through 75-66)

 The Identity Theft Protection Act is North Carolina's most comprehensive data protection statute.
-Enacted as Senate Bill 1048 in 2005, it addresses multiple aspects of personal information protection.
+It addresses multiple aspects of personal information protection: definitions of covered data, SSN restrictions, credit freezes, data disposal obligations, breach notification, and publication restrictions.

 What Qualifies as Personal Information

 Under G.S.
-75-61, personal information means a person's first name or first initial and last name combined with identifying information as defined in G.S.
-14-113.20(b).
-This includes Social Security numbers, driver's license numbers, state identification card numbers, passport numbers, checking or savings account numbers, credit card or debit card numbers, Personal Identification (PIN) codes, electronic identification numbers or routing codes, digital signatures, biometric data, and fingerprints.
+75-61, personal information means a person's first name or first initial and last name combined with any of the following: Social Security numbers, driver's license numbers, state identification card numbers, passport numbers, checking or savings account numbers, credit card or debit card numbers, Personal Identification (PIN) codes, electronic identification numbers or routing codes, digital signatures, biometric data, and fingerprints.

 Personal information does not include publicly available directories containing information an individual has voluntarily consented to have publicly disseminated, such as name, address, and telephone number.
-It also does not include information lawfully available to the general public from federal, state, or local government records.
+It also excludes information lawfully available to the general public from federal, state, or local government records.

-The law also prohibits printing Social Security numbers on materials mailed to individuals, unless state or federal law requires it.
-Businesses cannot sell, lease, loan, trade, rent, or otherwise intentionally disclose a Social Security number to a third party without written consent when the disclosing party knows or should reasonably know the third party lacks a legitimate purpose for obtaining it.
+- Selling, leasing, loaning, trading, renting, or otherwise intentionally disclosing a Social Security number to a third party without written consent when the disclosing party knows or should reasonably know the third party lacks a legitimate purpose

-Exceptions apply when Social Security numbers are included in applications or enrollment documents, or when they are used to establish, amend, or terminate an account, contract, or policy, or to confirm accuracy for obtaining a credit report.
+Exceptions apply when Social Security numbers are included in applications or enrollment documents, or when they are used to establish, amend, or terminate an account, contract, or policy.

 Under G.S.
 75-63, North Carolina consumers have the right to place a security freeze on their credit report.
 When a freeze is in place, a consumer reporting agency may not release credit report information to a third party without the consumer's prior express authorization.